Earthquakes prompt record insurance claims in 2011

 "Normally, it is the weather-related natural catastrophes that are the dominant loss drivers," Munich Re said.

-Total economic losses last year, including those not covered by insurance, totaled $380 billion, Munich Re said, topping the previous record of $220 billion set in 2005.
-The U.S. share of economic losses was $75 billion.
+Total economic losses last year, including those not covered by insurance, totalled $380 billion, the reinsurer said, thus also topping the previous record of $220 billion set in 2005.

 Munich Re's figures differ somewhat from those of rival Swiss Re published last month, which include man-made disasters in the calculation.